rakutentech/android-miniapp/miniapp/USERGUIDE.md

             onSuccess: (productInfos: List<ProductInfo>) -> Unit,
             onError: (errorType: MiniAppInAppPurchaseErrorType) -> Unit
         ) {
-             //.. get all the products for google play console.
+             //..
+Fetch the Product information from the Google play console for the list of `androidStoreIds` that is passed via MiniApp SDK.
         }

         override fun purchaseProductWith(